An analytic theory of convolutional neural network inverse problems solvers: Constrained MMSE estimators

 \subsection{Translation Equivariant MMSE estimator}

-We start by the closed-form of the E-MMSE estimator $\xtrans$ and its properties.
-See~\cref{sec:supp_equivariant_mmse} for proofs. \begin{theorem}[Closed-form of E-MMSE] The E-MMSE estimator writes, for any $y\in \R^M$
+We start by the closed-form of the E-MMSE estimator \(\xtrans\) and its properties.
+See~\cref{sec:supp_equivariant_mmse} for proofs. \begin{theorem}[Closed-form of E-MMSE] The E-MMSE estimator writes, for any \(y\in \R^M\)

-where $w_g(x \vert y) \propto \Normal{T_g^{-1} By; B A x, \sigma^2 BB^\top}$. \end{theorem}
+where \(w_g(x \vert y) \propto \Normal{T_g^{-1} By; B A x, \sigma^2 BB^\top}\). \end{theorem}

-\begin{remark} This result holds true for any group $\G$ of orthogonal transformations, not just translations. \end{remark} The normalization constant of the weights $w_g(x \vert y)$ ensures that they sum to $1$ over all $x \in \D$ and $g \in \T$, we ignore it here for brevity.
-The E-MMSE estimator $\xtrans$ is a weighted average of the augmented dataset $\T(\D)$, which is similar to $\xmmseaug$ in~\cref{def:data_augmented_mmse}.
-In particular, for denoising ($A=B=\Id$), they coincide.
-However, depending on the forward operator $A$ and the pre-inverse $B$, it can differ significantly from $\xmmseaug$.
-Some properties of the E-MMSE $\xtrans$ are presented in~\cref{cor:equivariant_mmse_properties} and illustrated in~\cref{fig:illustration_translation}. \begin{corollary} The E-MMSE estimator $\xtrans$ in~\cref{thm:equivariant_mmse} satisfies the following properties: \begin{itemize}[leftmargin=*,itemsep=.2em,topsep=0.pt] \item The E-MMSE estimator $\xtrans$ \emph{memorizes} the augmented dataset: reconstructed images live in $\mathrm{conv}(\T(\D))$. \item Data-augmentation and architecture equivariance are identical ($\xtrans = \xmmseaug$) if $A$ and $B$ are circular convolution, with $B$ invertible.
-In this case, the E-MMSE is reconstruction equivariant (satisfies~(\ref{eq:reconstruction_equivariance})), physics-agnostic and physics-aware solvers are identical. \item This is a near equivalence: $w_g(x|y) = w(T_g x |y)$ \emph{only holds} if $A$ and $B$ are invertible circular convolutions. \end{itemize} \end{corollary}
+\begin{remark} This result holds true for any group \(\G\) of orthogonal transformations, not just translations. \end{remark} The normalization constant of the weights \(w_g(x \vert y)\) ensures that they sum to \(1\) over all \(x \in \D\) and \(g \in \T\), we ignore it here for brevity.
+The E-MMSE estimator \(\xtrans\) is a weighted average of the augmented dataset \(\T(\D)\), which is similar to \(\xmmseaug\) in~\cref{def:data_augmented_mmse}.
+In particular, for denoising (\(A=B=\Id\)), they coincide.
+However, depending on the forward operator \(A\) and the pre-inverse \(B\), it can differ significantly from \(\xmmseaug\).
+Some properties of the E-MMSE \(\xtrans\) are presented in~\cref{cor:equivariant_mmse_properties} and illustrated in~\cref{fig:illustration_translation}. \begin{corollary} The E-MMSE estimator \(\xtrans\) in~\cref{thm:equivariant_mmse} satisfies the following properties: \begin{itemize} \item The E-MMSE estimator \(\xtrans\) \emph{memorizes} the augmented dataset: reconstructed images live in \(\mathrm{conv}(\T(\D))\). \item Data-augmentation and architecture equivariance are identical (\(\xtrans = \xmmseaug\)): if \(A\) and \(B\) are circular convolution, with \(B\) invertible, then the E-MMSE is reconstruction equivariant (satisfies~(\ref{eq:reconstruction_equivariance})).
+Moreover, physics-agnostic and physics-aware solvers are identical. \item This is near equivalent: for invertible \(A, B\), if \(w_g(x|y) = w(T_g x |y)\) then \(A\) and \(B\) are circular convolutions. \end{itemize} \end{corollary}